ylqi007/ylqi007.github.io.old/_posts/Technique/Python_3/2018-04-17-Decorators.md

 * Function decorators
 * Class decorators

-A decorator in Python is any callable Python object that is used to modify a function or a class.
-A reference to a function "func" or a class "C" is passed to a decorator and the decorator returns a modified function or class.
+A decorator in Python is any callable Python object **that is used to modify a function or a class**. **A reference** to a function "func" or a class "C" is passed to a decorator and the decorator returns a modified function or class.
 The modified functions or classes usually contain calls to the original function "func" or class 'C'.

 ## First Steps to Decorators
-First we have to know or remember that function names are references to functions and that we can assign multiple names to the same function:
+First we have to know or remember that **function names are references to functions** and that **we can assign multiple names to the same function**:

 ```python
 >>> def succ(x):